--flag, non-interactive examples, provider-specific

 - If

-~/.openclaw/openclaw.jsonexists, choose Keep, Modify, or Reset. - Re-running the wizard does not wipe anything unless you explicitly choose Reset (or pass
+~/.openclaw/openclaw.jsonexists, choose Keep current values, Review and update, or Reset before setup. - Re-running the wizard does not wipe anything unless you explicitly choose Reset (or pass

 --reset). - CLI